Comrob2018/QuizApp/README.md

 1. Multiple Choice/Multi Select style questions
 2. Images(will copy them from the slide show and include them.) you can click on the image to zoom in
 3. Flag questions
-4. One 15 minute break (similar to GIAC style tests)
+4. One 15 minute break (similar to GIAC style tests) # will be disabled if you don't time the test.
 5. Calculator integrated into app.
 6. Check answers
 7. See current score